-INTRODUCTION
+I. INTRODUCTION

-The Board of Psychology of the California Department of Consumer Affairs (hereinafter "the Board") is a consumer protection agency with the primary mission of protecting consumers of psychological services from potentially harmful practices.
+The Board of Psychology of the California Department of Consumer Affairs (hereinafter "the Board") is a consumer protection agency with the primary mission priority of protecting consumers of psychological services from potentially harmful practices unsafe, incompetent, or negligent practitioners in exercising its licensing, regulatory, and disciplinary functions.
 In keeping with its mandate to protect this particularly vulnerable population, the Board has adopted the following recommended guidelines for disciplinary orders and conditions of probation for violations of the Psychology Licensing Law.
+This document, designed for use by administrative law judges, attorneys, psychologists, registered psychologists, psychology assistants, and others involved in the disciplinary process, and ultimately the Board, may be revised from time to time.